-An eligible employee is entitled to Family and Medical Leave as follows: Up to sixteen (16) workweeks of leave (or up to twenty-six [26] workweeks to care for a covered service member) during any twelve- (12) month period.
+An eligible employee is entitled to Family and Medical Leave as follows: Up to sixteen (16) workweeks of leave (Note: 12 workweeks are protected by the CFRA and/or FMLA; an additional four weeks are provided as a matter of District policy) (or up to twenty-six [26]-workweeks to care for a covered service member) during any twelve- (12) month period.
 This leave may be taken intermittently or as a reduced schedule, only with documentation of medical necessity for such leave.

 Upon the employee's written request, and on a case-by-case basis, the General Manager may grant an extension of up to an additional eight (8) months for an employee's own serious health condition.
+This additional leave is at the District's discretion and is not protected by statute.

 For birth, adoption or foster care placement bonding leave, leave must be concluded within one year of the birth or placement of the child.
 In addition, the minimum duration of leave is two (2) weeks.
-However, an employee is entitled to leave for at least one day, but less than two (2) weeks' duration, on any two (2) occasions.
+However, an employee is entitled to leave for at least one day, but less than two (2) weeks? duration, on any two (2) occasions.
+Additional occasions of leave lasting less than two weeks may be considered on a case-by-case basis based on operational necessity and/or operational feasibility.